Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_spy_starting_health                     100     // The amount of health the spy starts with ttt_hivemind_starting_health                100     // The amount of health the hive mind starts with ttt_guesser_starting_health                 100     // The amount of health the guesser starts with
+ttt_spy_starting_health                     100     // The amount of health the spy starts with ttt_hivemind_starting_health                100     // The amount of health the hive mind starts with ttt_guesser_starting_health                 100     // The amount of health the guesser starts with ttt_quartermaster_starting_health           100     // The amount of health the quartermaster starts with

 // Individual Role Max Health.
 Set to 0 or -1 to use the game's default maximum health. ttt_traitor_max_health                      100     // The maximum amount of health a traitor can have